Walter Winchell: Style

 Winchell opened his radio broadcasts by pressing randomly on a telegraph key, a sound that created a sense of urgency and importance, and using the catchphrase "Good evening, Mr. and Mrs. America from border to border and coast to coast and all the ships at sea.
 Let's go to press."
-He would then read each of his stories with a staccato delivery (up to a rate of 197 words per minute, though he claimed a speed of well over 200 words per minute in an interview in 1967), noticeably faster than the typical pace of American speech.
-His diction also can be heard in his breathless narration of the television series The Untouchables (1959–1963), as well as in several Hollywood films.
+He then read each of his stories with a staccato delivery (up to a rate of 197 words per minute, though he claimed a speed of well over 200 words per minute in an interview in 1967), noticeably faster than the typical pace of American speech.
+His diction can also be heard in his breathless narration of the television series The Untouchables (1959–1963), as well as in several Hollywood films.

 Personal life

 On August 11, 1919, Winchell married Rita Greene, one of his onstage partners.
 The couple separated a few years later, and he moved in with Elizabeth June Magee, who had already adopted daughter Gloria and given birth to her and Winchell's first child Walda in 1927.
-Winchell eventually divorced Greene in 1928, but he never married Magee, although they lived as a married couple for the rest of their lives.
+Winchell divorced Greene in 1928, but never married Magee, although they lived together for the rest of their lives.

-Winchell and Magee had three children: two daughters, Gloria (whom the couple adopted), Walda and a son, Walter Jr. Gloria died of pneumonia at the age of nine and Walda spent time in psychiatric hospitals.
+Winchell and Magee had three children.
+Daughter Gloria died of pneumonia at age nine and Walda spent time in psychiatric hospitals.
 Walter Jr. died by suicide in the family garage on Christmas night of 1968.
-Having spent the previous two years on welfare, Walter Jr. had last been employed as a dishwasher in Santa Ana, California but listed himself as a freelancer who, for a time, wrote a column in the Los Angeles Free Press, an underground newspaper published from 1964 to 1978.
+Having spent the previous two years on welfare, Walter Jr. had last been employed as a dishwasher in Santa Ana, California; for a time, he wrote a column in the Los Angeles Free Press, an underground newspaper published from 1964 to 1978.

 Later years

 In the 1960s, Winchell wrote some columns for the film magazine Photoplay.
 He announced his retirement on February 5, 1969, citing his son's suicide as a major reason as well as the delicate health of his companion, June Magee.
 Exactly one year after his retirement, Magee died at a hospital in Phoenix, Arizona, while undergoing treatment for a heart condition.

 Winchell spent his final two years as a recluse at the Ambassador Hotel in Los Angeles.

-Winchell died of prostate cancer at the age of 74 on February 20, 1972, in Los Angeles, California.
-He is buried at Greenwood/Memory Lawn Mortuary & Cemetery in Phoenix.
-Larry King, who replaced Winchell at the Miami Herald, recalled:
+He died at age 74 in Los Angeles and is buried at Greenwood/Memory Lawn Mortuary & Cemetery in Phoenix.
+Larry King, whose column replaced Winchell's in the Miami Herald, recalled:

 He was so sad.
 You know what Winchell was doing at the end?
 Typing out mimeographed sheets with his column, handing them out on the corner.
 That's how sad he got.
 When he died, only one person came to his funeral: his daughter.

-Several of Winchell's former co-workers had expressed a willingness to go but were turned back by his daughter Walda.
+Several of Winchell's former co-workers expressed a willingness to go but were turned back by Walda.